cloudfoundry/docs-deploying-cf/vcloud/deploying_to_vcloud_director.md

 ##Uploading the Latest Stem Cell##

-Now we download the latest stem cellto upload to our micro BOSH instance.
+Now we download the latest stemcell to upload to our micro BOSH instance.

    * Download the latest BOSH stem cell for vCloud: